nais/kafkarator/README.md

 ## Verifying the kafkarator images and their contents

-The images are signed "keylessly" (is that a word?) using [Sigstore cosign](https://github.com/sigstore/cosign).
+The images are signed "keylessly" using [Sigstore cosign](https://github.com/sigstore/cosign).
 To verify their authenticity run
 ```
 cosign verify \